fajri91/sacrebleu/README.md

     cat output.detok.txt | sacrebleu -t wmt14 -l de-en

 SacreBLEU knows about common WMT test sets, but you can also use it to score system outputs with arbitrary references.
-It also works in backwards compatible model where you manually specify the reference(s), similar to the format of `multi-bleu.txt`:
+It also works in backwards compatible mode where you manually specify the reference(s), similar to the format of `multi-bleu.txt`:

     cat output.detok.txt | sacrebleu REF1 [REF2 ...]